enp1s0/vico/README.md

-# Vico

-'vico' is a simple job queue relying on 'tmux'.
+# Vico - a simple job queue relying on 'tmux'.